learn-co-curriculum/dsc-introduction-to-aws-sagemaker/README.md

 ### Notebooks

-These are exactly what they sound like--cloud-based jupyter notebooks, a data scientist's 'bread and butter'!
+These are exactly what they sound like -- cloud-based jupyter notebooks, a data scientist's 'bread and butter'!
 SageMaker notebooks are just like regular jupyter notebooks, with a bit more added functionality.
-For instance, it's quite easy to choose from a bunch of pre-configured kernels to select which version of python/TensorFlow/etc you want to use.
+For instance, it's quite easy to choose from a bunch of pre-configured kernels to select which version of Python/TensorFlow/etc. you want to use.
 You can start a notebook from scratch inside SageMaker and do all of your work in the cloud, or you can upload preexisting notebooks into SageMaker, allowing you to do you work on a local machine and move it over to the cloud when you're ready for training!

 We strongly recommend you take a minute to poke around inside a SageMaker notebook to get a feel for what it looks like and what it can do.
 They're pretty amazing!